nlesc-sherlock/emma/README.md

 ssh-keygen -f files/${HOST_NAME}.key
 ```

-Everytime the user opens a bash console on Windows or Linux the environment is set through the following commands:
+Every time the user opens a bash console on Windows or Linux the environment is set through the following commands:
 ```
 #Windows
 cd <path_to_emma>/emma